jameshfisher/jameshfisher.com/_posts/2017-10-19-glsl-varying.md

 </script>

-Above you see a square where each corner has a color and the rest of the square gets its color by interpolates between these corners.
+Above you see a square where each corner has a color and the rest of the square gets its color by interpolating between these corners.
 The square is drawn using WebGL.
 There is one draw call, with four vertices: the four corners.
-Each vertex is assigned a color attribute, and WebGL interpolates between these colors using a `varying` variable.
+Each vertex is assigned a color `attribute`, and WebGL interpolates between these colors using a `varying` variable.

 ```glsl